Aer Turas

 Aer Turas Teoranta (from the Irish meaning Air Journey) was an Irish airline and later a freight operator based in Dublin, Ireland, from 1962 until May 2003.

 History

 Aer Turas started operations in 1962 as an air taxi service from Ireland to the UK with a single de Havilland Dragon Rapide.

-They soon began to focus on freight rather than passenger operations and were quite successful for many years.
+From the month of June it began to focus on freight rather than passenger operations and were quite successful for many years although between the second half of 1964 and June 1965 all activities were interrupted.